ArtifexSoftware/aptest/README.rst

     ``aptest/aptest.py --release-7``

+  * These commands use `--check-unchanged`_ internally,
+    so will fail if local checkouts contain uncommitted changes.

-  These commands can be manually run in parallel using individual terminals.
+  * These commands can be manually run in parallel using individual terminals.

   On success this will populate the release wheelhouse with all wheels and sdists